C-Chafik/rainfall/bonus1/walkthrough.md

 The program takes two input, an integer, and a string.

-If the integer is less then 10, then it does a memcpy on our string to a buffer with the limit fixed to integer * 4.
+If the integer is less then 10, then it does a memcpy on av[2] to a buffer with the limit fixed to integer * 4.

 And after that if the integer is == 0x574f4c46 (1464814662 in decimal) it execute a shell.

 The program return 0 if the integer is less then 0, or 1 if its higher, this help us to know if our input is right or not.

-This is pretty straightfoward, we wanna overflow to overwrite the integer so its equal 0x574f4c46, but how can we overflow if we can just have 9 * 4 = 36 buffer overflowing ?
+This is pretty straightfoward, we wanna overflow to overwrite the integer so its equal 0x574f4c46, but how can we overflow if we can just have 9 * 4 = 36 buffer lenght ?

 Since the program first check the integer, and then times it by 4 we can trick it.

-By using integer underflow, we are going to give him INT_MIN which will enter the first if, an then will become a positive integer after it get timed by 4.
+By using integer underflow, we are going to give him INT_MIN which will enter the first if, then it will become a positive integer after it get timed by 4.

 An exemple here.